sea with rock shore and colourful houses in cinque terre itinerary 3 days

 • Explore the colourful streets of Old Town lined with artisanal shops, gelato stands, and charming cafes

-• Enjoy wine tasting at Monterosso’s oldest wine bar (Enoteca Internazionale Wine Bar)
+• Enjoy wine tasting as I did at Monterosso’s oldest wine bar, Enoteca Internazionale Wine Bar

 • Check out an ancient ruin by visiting Sant’Antonio del Mesco

-• Enjoy a leisurely lunch and dinner in Monterosso (see restaurant recommendations below)
+• Enjoy a leisurely lunch and dinner in Monterosso, keep reading to see my restaurant recommendations

-• And, when the sun begins to set, find a cozy spot to watch the sky turn shades of pink and orange over the sparkling Mediterranean sea
+• And, when the sun begins to set, find a cozy spot to watch the sky turn shades of pink and orange over the sparkling Mediterranean sea, it’s magical

 Then there’s the wine.
 Several local wineries produce crisp and refreshing white wines, including the famous Sciacchetra, a sweet dessert wine made from dried grapes to end your delicious meal.